Xanthium7/saturday-hack-night-template/README.md

 # Speak to Site

 Transform your web development experience with our LangChain project!
-Seamlessly create stunning websites using HTML and CSS.
-Elevate your design potential with this powerful tool that blends simplicity with functionality, making your web creation process more enjoyable and efficient.
+Seamlessly create stunning websites using JUst your voice Elevate your design potential with this powerful tool that blends simplicity with functionality, making your web creation process more enjoyable and efficient.
+Here u can audio gets transcribed to text which is used to generate stunning webistes which is modifiable and saved according to users need

 ## Team Members